 The SCCOG region includes bus transit service from four providers: SEAT, Windham Regional Transit District (WRTD), Estuary Transit District and CTTransit.
-Buses originate at intermodal center in New London and Norwich and a hub on the green in Windham (Willimantic).
+SEAT buses originate at intermodal center in New London and Norwich.
+All fixed WRTD routes run down Main St/ Route 66 in Willimantic.
+Windham Transportation Center is under design and will provide a transportation hub in Willimantic for the future.
 In New London, the intermodal center includes access to commuter and national rail service, inter-city and regional bus, ferry terminals for Long Island, Block Island and Fishers Island, taxi, and paid parking.
 This facility serves SEAT and Estuary transit districts.
 In Norwich, the intermodal center provides paid parking and access to SEAT and WRTD bus service